errbuddy/babel-asset-pipeline/README.md

 Lastly you should use &lt;babel:webpack src="file.js" /&gt; to reference your js files.
 This will come in handy if you are using the webpack dev server (otherwise it is not needed!)

+### Restarting the WebpackDevserver
+In some cases it is needed to restart the devserver.
+Simply append ?restartWebpack=true to the url you are requesting.
+The Taglib will take care of killing and restarting the webpack devserver.

 ### Configuration
 There are a few additional configuration options you might need to touch
 ```